oldme/harvests/README.markdown

 ### do()

-    // execute an function, the result of the functionApi is not useful, it is called as soon as all their free variables are ready
+> 'do' execute the function as soon as all their free variables are ready.
+The result is not useful. do don't change the success or fail status for a harvest
-    //don't change the success or fail status for a harvest harvest.do(functionApi, ... )
+    harvest.do(functionApi, ... )

 ### Can use third party APIs, prefer other calling conventions?

-     //You can create or reuse your own conventions for getting results from the asynchronous functions
+>You can create or reuse your own conventions for getting results from the asynchronous functions

      harvest.loadWithConvention(variableName, conventionFunction, callback)
      harvest.loadAtWithConvention(variableName, conventionFunction, callback)

-     //conventionFunction is a function that knows how to call the callback
-     // look in the harvest.js for how defaultHarvestCallConvention is implemented, other conventions can be easily created
+> conventionFunction is a function that knows how to call the callback.
+Please,look in the harvest.js for how defaultHarvestCallConvention is implemented, other conventions can be easily created

 ### onSuccess()

->instruct what to do in case of success.   handler is a callback that should be called when all the calls were made, returning the harvest as parameter
+> Instruct the harvest what to do in case of success.   handler is a callback that should be called when all the calls were made, returning the harvest as parameter

      harvest.onSuccess(handler)